MohamedAliShosha/Employee-Information/README.md

-# Employee-Information
+# Employee Management System
-A simple program that shows an employee information.
+The Employee Management System is a C++ program that models an employee within an organization.
+It provides functionality to manage and display employee details, including their personal and professional information.
+This program allows for the creation of Employee objects with various attributes and includes methods to update and retrieve these attributes.
+Additionally, it supports sending simulated emails and SMS messages to employees.